puppetlabs-toy-chest/puppet-quest-guide/troubleshooting.md

     systemctl --all | grep pe-

-If you notice any stopped puppet-related services (e.g. pe-puppetdb), double check that you have sufficient memory allocated to the VM and available on your host before you try starting them (e.g. `service pe-puppetdb start`).
+If you notice any stopped puppet-related services (e.g. pe-puppetdb), double check that you have sufficient memory allocated to the VM and available on your host.
+We've included a script that makes it easy to restart these services:

+    restart_pe_services.sh

 If you get an error along the lines of `Error 400 on SERVER: Unknown function union...` it is likely because the `puppetlabs-stdlib` module has not been installed.
 This module